-Possible operatio ns Time scale This field allows selecting the time scale: last hour, views by day, last 7 days and last 30 days.
+Time scale This field allows selecting the time scale: last hour, views by day, last 7 days and last 30 days.
 The last hour is calculated from the minute before the current minute.
 The view by day covers the whole day, except for the current day in which data run up to the previous minute.
 The last 7 and 30 days refer to the period that has ended the day before at midnight.
-The 🍣 button allows refreshing the display of data.
+The $\widehat{c}$ button allows the displayed data to be refreshed.
 Display the In the case of a view by day, this field offers a calendar allowing you to select the date.

-Left-clicking on an indicator listed in the legend allows hiding/showing the corresponding data on the graph.

-Scrolling over a curve with a mouse will display the value of the indicator and corresponding time in a tooltip.
+- Clicking on an indicator listed in the legend allows hiding/showing the corresponding data on the graph, - Scrolling over a curve with a mouse will display the value of the indicator and corresponding time in a tooltip. - Clicking on the button to the right of each graph will prepare graph data for printing.
+Comments can be added before you confirm printing (Print button).

-Interface monitoring
+Interfaces monitoring